saifar-tug/TeaBuddy/README.md

 ## License

-> This is one of the solo projects for my portfolio, feel free to explore or adapt 🍃
+> This is one of my solo projects, fell free to use or adapt.

 ---